Mideast crude premiums spike on Iran war, Platts Dubai change

 Some traders said changes in the S&P Global Platts Dubai crude price assessment have added to the benchmark's strength.

-That leaves just Murban loading from Fujairah port and Oman available for delivery, cutting deliverable crude by about 70%, a Singapore-based trader said.
+That leaves just Murban loading from Fujairah port and Oman available for delivery, which S&P Global Energy said cuts deliverable crude by about 40%.

 Another trader said the exclusion of Upper Zakum, which typically sets the benchmark, creates price distortion.